 - Elective programs including art, music, drama, photography, computer science, Spanish and athletics

 - Best-practice instructional strategies

 - Dual enrollment opportunities at local public schools and community colleges

 - Speech and language therapy, counseling, adaptive physical education, and occupational therapy

 Village Glen School offers comprehensive elementary, middle, and high school programs for students with communicative and social differences.
 An innovative and integrated curriculum, coupled with small class size and high teacher to student ratio, enables students to achieve academic success.

 The fundamental areas of learning include:

-- Critical thinking, reasoning, problem solving and test taking strategies
+- Critical thinking, reasoning, problem solving for real-world applications

 - Creativity and self-expression